Jessicavazm/JessicaVaz_T2A2/README.md

 It's used when creating decorators, it allows a function to take another function as a parameter by using the wraps method.

 - OS
-Python standard library, it's used to fetch environment variables from .env file and import into main.py file.
+It's part of Python standard library, it's used to fetch environment variables from .env file and import into main.py file.
+It connects with the operating system.

 - Datetime
 To display time in attributes that requires time information.